DatabayAG/his_in_one_proxy/docs/his_in_one_middleware_installation_and_configuration.md

          * PARALLEL_ALL_COURSES => 2
          * PARALLEL_COURSES_FOR_LECTURERS => 3

+* _Database_: You can enter here the dsn to your database
+* _create_links_ : Boolean to de-/activate the creation of ILIAS links in HISinOne
+* _process_links_count_ : Integer of links which should be process in one run,
+* _link_creation_title_	: This title will be used for links in HISinOne if this is empty, the lecture title will be used,
 * _path_to_queue_: Path to queue from his_in_one_proxy
 * _path_to_log_: Path to logfile from his_in_one_proxy
 * _keep_elements_in_queue_: Keep elements in queue and do not delete them (true/false)